hattwj/rainmaker/README.md

 ## Server Install: ##

 There isnt really anything to install on the server as far as rainmaker is concerned, but you do need to have unison and an openssh-server setup and ready to go.
+Server side changes will be supported soon.

 ### Ubuntu ###
 Tested on 12.04 Desktop
 ~~~
+`
 # Install software
 sudo apt-get install openssh-client openssh-server unison

 # Create rainmaker user to manage all sync connections
 sudo adduser rainmaker --disabled-password